Hype: The Time Quest

 Hype: The Time Quest is an adventure video game developed by Ubi Soft Montreal and published by Ubi Soft and was released under the Playmobil Interactive series of products.
 The game, released in the year 1999 along with Alex Builds His Farm (1999), is based on the medieval castle toy series from Playmobil.
 The U.S. version of the Game Boy Color version was supposed to be released in June 2000, but was delayed for over a year.
 The game revolves around Hype, a 22-year-old knight in the service of King Taskan IV, following a quest through time to return to his own time in order to save the kingdom from the evil black knight Barnak.
 Hype's adventures therefore take place in the same kingdom throughout four different periods of its history.
 The game was directed by Alain Tascan and featured thirty-two different voice actors, as well as original music by Robbi Finkel.
+The Game Boy Color version was one of a number of Ubi Soft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between different games via the system's infrared port and unlock extra content.